elizabethnewman/star-M-opt/examplesFromPaper/README.md

 ```
 indexTrackingPaperResults
 ```
-*Note that the index tracking pulls data from Yahoo!
+*Note that the index tracking script pulls historic data from Yahoo!
 Finance.
-Occassionally, some data cannot be downloaded.
+Occassionally, some data cannot be downloaded at the time of request.
 Retrying in a few minutes should resolve the issue.*

 *  Section 4.3: Digits
 ```